TheTacBanana/lisp_interpreter/README.md

-# Scheme Interpreter
+# Lisp Interpreter

-First Scheme Interpreter written in Rust to get more oriented with Parsers and Interpreters
+Lisp Interpreter written in Rust with minimal dependencies